Why Is Vermouth Your Bar's Most Important Secret Weapon?

 Track Your Vermouth and Never Waste a Drop

 Because vermouth is perishable, tracking when you opened each bottle is genuinely useful.
-A bottle that has been open for two months needs to be replaced, but it is easy to lose track.
+A bottle that has been open for two months needs to be replaced, but it is easy to lose track when life gets busy.
 BarShelf lets you log your opening dates and set reminders, so you always know whether your vermouth is fresh.
 No more flat Manhattans from forgotten bottles.

 Give Vermouth the Respect It Deserves